litAardvark/CSE151A_Group_Project_SII25/README.md

 **3. Do you have missing and duplicate values in your dataset?**

  There is a significant number of missing data.
-This includes some of the some of the feature columns crucial to our target.
+This includes some of the feature columns we deem crucial to our target.

 **4. Note: For image data you can still describe your data by the number of classes, size of images, are sizes uniform?
 Do they need to be cropped? normalized? etc.**